jacobbarglof/thronOS/README.md

 Before you begin, ensure you have the following:

-* An existing Arch Linux installation or derivative
+* A Linux machine to compile into an ISO image
 * Internet connectivity
 * Sudo privileges